 Maryland Real Estate Lawyer

-Rob Goldman is a real estate attorney with over 30 years of experience assisting clients in Harford & Baltimore County with their deed changes, real estate contracts, real estate settlements, and commercial and residential lease reviews.
-I have offices in Bel Air, Dundalk and Baltimore.
+Rob Goldman is a real estate attorney with over 34 years of experience assisting clients in Harford & Baltimore County with their deed changes, real estate contracts, real estate settlements, and commercial and residential lease reviews.
+I can meet with you in offices in Bel Air, Dundalk, Baltimore City, Towson and Owings Mills, and provide online consultations.

 Regarding Deed Changes, my focus is to provide the right deed for a specific situation.
 There are many different types of deeds, and to know which approach is appropriate for you, first have a comprehensive “Rights & Options” consultation with your lawyer.
 For more information, please review our article titled: 10 Reasons For A Deed Change.
 Since Deed changes are an important part of your estate planning, it would be wise to dovetail your real estate planning with your estate planning (even if you don’t have much) to make sure you do it right!
 Click here to go to our Wills & Estate Planning page.